SachaZvetelman/vue-connection-aware/README.md

 The default connection category thresholds, in Mbps, are:
 ```
-slow: 2,
+slow: 1,
-medium: 6,
+medium: 2,
 fast: Number.MAX_SAFE_INTEGER
 ```

-This means that any download speed up to 2 Mbps, will be considered as `slow`.
-Any connection above 2 Mbps up to 6 Mbps will be considered as `medium`.
+This means that any download speed up to 1 Mbps, will be considered as `slow`.
+Any connection above 1 Mbps up to 2 Mbps will be considered as `medium`.
 Anything above that will be `fast`.
 You can override these defaults by specifying the defaults when installing the component as a plugin.

 Each web application will have different requirements, and that's why you can configure the different thresholds.